Naveena-M/huddle/README.md

+## MINI FACEBOOK

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-## Setup
+Features on the App include:
+Includes users posts
+Includes a user specific timeline and albums
+Includes user profile
+Finding user's timeline from search

+# Setting up
-clone the repo to local from https://github.com/Naveena-M/huddle.git , execute the command in the respective directory to install packages  - npm install
+clone the repo to local from https://github.com/Naveena-M/huddle.git , execute the below command in the respective directory to install packages  -

-### Run
+### npm install

+# Running the application
-Runs the app in the development mode.<br>
+To Run the app in the development mode.<br>
-Execute the command - npm start
+Execute the command -
+### npm start

+# Build for produciton
+Execute the following command to make the application production ready.
+### npm run build

-### View
+# View
 Open http://localhost:3000 to view the application in browser

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.